teaching rounding so your 3rd grade and 4th grade students actually understand - with open number lines and place value understanding

 Teach Rounding Using Open Number Lines

-Teaching students to round using open number lines is a much better long term plan than using catch tricks.
+Teaching students to round using open number lines is a much better long term plan than using tricks.
 This will not only help them with their rounding skills, but it will also help strengthen their place value understanding.
-They will be able to use what they have learned about creating open number lines as they progress to more difficult math.
+They can use what they have learned about creating open number lines as they progress to more difficult math skills.

 An open number line is simply a number line that starts off empty.
 Students fill in the number line and build on it based on the problem they are trying to solve.